 We will always advise the Local Authority at the earliest opportunity when children are withdrawn from the school to be electively home educated, completing the required Elective Home Education Form (as in link below) and returning it with a copy of a letter from the parents/carers confirming that they are withdrawing the child from the school to home educate.
 Further guidance is available via:

-www.cornwall.gov.uk/education-and-learning/schools-and-colleges/education-welfare/elective-home-education/
+$\underline{www.cornwall.gov.uk/education-and-learning/schools-and-colleges/education-welfare/elective-home-education/}$

-The DSL/DDSL will always alert the Local Authority where there are concerns regarding the safety and welfare of the child in question and/or there is an allocated social worker.
+The DSL/DDSL will always alert the Local Authority where there are concerns regarding the safety and welfare of the child in question.